REVISION

 • No sentence uses more than one em dash.
 No paragraph uses more than one.

-• None of the AI vocabulary list words appear (delve, landscape, utilize, leverage, tapestry, etc.).
+• None of the AI vocabulary list words appear (delve, landscape, facilitate, tapestry, etc.).

 • No three consecutive sentences share the same length (within five words of each other).